Mexican Americans: Race and ethnicity

-Such transformation of the word is not a casualty but the result of a concept known as "mestizaje", which was promoted by the post-revolutionary Mexican government in an effort to create a united Mexican ethno-cultural identity with no racial distinctions.
+Such transformation of the word is the result of a concept known as "mestizaje", which was promoted by the post-revolutionary Mexican government in an effort to create a united Mexican ethno-cultural identity with no racial distinctions.
 It is because of this that sometimes the Mestizo population in Mexico is estimated to be as high as 93% of the Mexican population.

-Per the 2010 US Census, the majority (52.8%) of Mexican Americans identified as being white.
-The remainder identified themselves as being of "some other race" (39.5%), "two or more races" (5.0%), Native American (1.4%), black (0.9%) and Asian / Pacific Islander (0.4%).
-It is notable that only 5% of Mexican Americans reported being of two or more races despite the presumption of mestizaje among the Mexican population in Mexico.
+Per the 2020 US census, the majority of Mexican Americans identified as being Some Other Race (42.2%) or Multiracial (32.7%) with the remainder identifying as white (20.3%), Native American (2.4%), black (1.9%) and Asian / Pacific Islander (0.5%).